MediaComem/comem-devmobil/IMAGE-UPLOAD.md

 ## Model

 Here's a model you might need.

-Save it, for example to `src/app/models/qimg-image.ts`.
+Create a new file where you want in your app's file structure and copy the following code there.

-It represents the response from the qimg API when creating an image:
+> It represents the response from the qimg API when creating an image:

 ```ts
 export class QimgImage {